NielsDeln/SmartWF-Capstone/README.md

 ### Could

 ## Dataset
+The `Must` dataset was created using the openFAST simulator with the Servodyn, Aerodyn and Elastodyn modules installed.
+Dataset was generated for wind speeds of 5 m/s to 25 m/s.
+To simulate turbulent wind a standard deviation of 0.25 m/s to 2.50 m/s was used.
+The windflow is assumed to be uniform through space while varying through time, this means that turbulent effects or wind shear are not considered.
+These inputfiles are used for the openFast simulation software and output variables Timestamp, RootMy1b en RootMx1b are stored.
+These are the bending moments at the root of balde 1.
+From these bendingmoments a Damage Equivalent Load (or Load Equivalent, Leq) is calculated using RainFlowCounting algorithm.

 The `Should` dataset was created using the openFAST simulator with the Servodyn, Aerodyn and Elastodyn modules installed.
 Dataset was generated for wind speeds of 5 m/s to 25 m/s.
 To simulate turbulent wind a standard deviation of 0.25 m/s to 2.50 m/s was used.
 The windflow is assumed to be uniform through space while varying through time, this means that turbulent effects or wind shear are not considered.

 ## Installation